FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 These few minutes can make a world of difference to your dogs' dental, and general, health... keeps his breath fresher too and that's always good!

-Dogs like this need a professional dental cleaning and, if your veterinarian offers it, the application of Oravet gel.
+If your veterinarian offers it, the application of Oravet gel is an option.

 Oravet is 'painted' onto your dogs' teeth and gum-line to create a barrier that helps prevent tartar or bacteria build-up.